 We are here to help you!

-Information about establishing a branch of a foreign company in Greece
+Information about establishing a Greek branch of a foreign company

 - A branch initially requires establishment approval from the local authorities.
 Upon approval, a fee has to be paid to the local Chamber of Commerce; the company receives a tax registration number and then it may commence its operations.

-- The branch is managed by the legal representative that is appointed by the foreign company.
+- The branch is managed by a legal representative that is appointed by the foreign company.
 The Legal representative represents and act in the name of the foreign company in Greece.
-The legal representative is responsible as a member of the Board of directors of an S.A or the Administrator of an Limited Liability Company.
+The legal representative is responsible as a member of the Board of directors of an S.A or the Administrator of a Limited Liability Company.

 - A Greek branch has the same tax and accounting obligations as a regular Greek company and its profits are taxed at the same rates applicable to domestic companies.

 - The branch must register with the relevant Tax Office in order to obtain a VAT number – also used as the Tax I.D.
 This is required for taxation purposes.

 - VAT returns are required to be filed monthly and tax accounts annually filed.

 Decision of a foreign company to establish a branch in Greece specifying the purpose, location and name of the branch and the legal representative; – notarised

 Memorandum of association/Statutes of the foreign company, as applicable at the time of the application; – apostilled